-Once you’ve installed and opened the app you’ll be prompted to either sign up a new account or register with Facebook.
-Now, I’d suggest that you sign up with a relevant business email that matches all your other social media feeds and links to the email you use most frequently.
+Once you’ve installed and opened the app, you’ll be prompted to either sign up a new account or register with Facebook.
+When signing up, it's best to choose a relevant business email that matches all your other social media feeds and links to the email you use most frequently.
 This way, if any potential customers would like to get in touch with you, you'll be able to see the message and get back to them swiftly.

 You want this to be instantly recognizable when it’s small.
 That means your image should be crisp, clear and free from clutter.

-If you’re part of an organisation you could use any of the following on a clean background:
+If you’re part of an organization you could use any of the following on a clean background:

 - Shortened logo

-Once you’ve set all this up, it’s time to link your Instagram account to your other social media accounts.
+Once you’ve set up your Instagram account, it’s time to link your Instagram account to your other social media accounts.
 You’ll want to at least connect yourself to Facebook and Twitter, if for nothing more than to take advantage of the image sharing benefits on those platforms.

-When you’ve managed to set all that up— and if you need to bookmark this post and come back, that’s okay—it’s time to look at how you can start driving traffic from your feed, through to your site.
+When you’ve managed to set all that up, it’s time to look at how you can start driving traffic from your feed, through to your site.

 If you’re ready, let’s go.

-Well the Instagram Marketing experts over at Wishpond break them down into three different categories:
+The Instagram Marketing experts over at Wishpond have broken down effective hashtags into three main categories:

 All of these allow you to slot yourself in front of the right people and become part of a much bigger conversation; making your traffic much more targeted.